 No investment is risk-free.
 Here is what could go wrong:

-• Socioeconomic challenges.
+- Socioeconomic challenges.
 La Linea has higher unemployment and lower average incomes than many Spanish cities.
-Infrastructure improvements are happening but slowly.
+Parts of the town are designated under PLIZD social intervention programmes.
+Infrastructure improvements are ongoing but uneven across barrios.

 The Bottom Line